Re:Zero: Internet radio show

 An Internet radio show to promote the series, named Re: Radio life in a different world from zero (Re：ゼロから始める異世界ラジオ生活), began broadcasting on March 27, 2016.
 The show was aired every Monday and was hosted by Rie Takahashi, the voice actress for Emilia.
 Guests that appeared on the show included Yūsuke Kobayashi (Subaru Natsuki), Inori Minase (Rem), Yumi Uchiyama (Puck), Rie Murakawa (Ram), Satomi Arai (Beatrice), Chinatsu Akasaki (Felt), Kana Ueda (Anastasia Hoshin), and Yui Horie (Felix).
-The show ran for 33 episodes and concluded on December 19, 2016.
+The series ran for 33 episodes and concluded on December 19, 2016.
 The first radio CD, which contains episodes 1–8 of the show, was released on June 27, 2016.
 The second, which contains episodes 9–16 of the show, was released on September 28, 2016.
 The third, containing episodes 17–24, was released on November 30, 2016, and the fourth, containing episodes 25–33, was released on March 29, 2017.